Opinion polling in Scotland for the next United Kingdom general election: Polls

-UK polls with Scottish Subset
+UK polls with Scottish sub-samples

-This section captures data from UK wide polls that have a Scottish sub set, these produce very small sample sizes and should be viewed with caution as the statistical margin of error will be in the region of ±10%.
-The statistical margin of error for full poll with sample of 1000 is typically ±3%.
+This section captures data from UK wide polls that have a Scottish sub-samples; these have very small sample sizes and should be viewed with caution as the statistical margin of error will be in the region of ±10%.
+The statistical margin of error for a full poll with a sample size of 1000 is typically ±3%.
 Additional uncertainty arises from the fact that sub-samples may not be correctly weighted to account for demographic variations (age, gender, previous voting intention etc.).